A regression approach to the two-dataset problem: Illustrative applications

 \subsection{Similarity search}

 This subsection considers the two-dataset problem characterized by different data sources.
-Proposition \ref{prop:generalized} can be used to evaluate the heterogeneity/similarity among observations.
+Proposition \ref{prop:generalized} can be used to evaluate the heterogeneity/similarity in the set of predictors.

 In general, when we have two potential model specifications, the model with the smaller prediction error is the better model, in terms of prediction.
-In the two-dataset problem, we obtain two prediction errors by changing $0$ and $1$.
-It is therefore reasonable to select the model with the smallest sum of the prediction errors.
-Alternatively, the model with the smallest maximum can be selected, though we do not take this specification in this paper.
+In the two-dataset problem, we obtain two prediction errors by changing $0$ and $1$, i.e., $\frac{1}{n_{1}} E ( \bm{y}_{1} - \hat{\bm{y}}_{1 \mid 0} )^{\prime} ( \bm{y}_{1} - \hat{\bm{y}}_{1 \mid 0} )$ and $\frac{1}{n_{0}} E ( \bm{y}_{0} - \hat{\bm{y}}_{0 \mid 1} )^{\prime} ( \bm{y}_{0} - \hat{\bm{y}}_{0 \mid 1} )$.
+It is therefore reasonable to select the model with the smallest sum of estimates of these prediction errors.
 This process is a specific form of cross-validation when two datasets are drawn from the identical population.
 In the two-dataset problem, however, we allow for the datasets to be drawn from potentially different populations.
 Even when this is the case, a smaller prediction error based on the generalized random coefficients model indicates a better model.

+When we know one of two datasets is more appropriate to choose a set of predictors in advance, it is possible to use a weighted sum of estimates instead of the equal sum of them.
+Because of its subjectivity, we do not pursue this specification in the following application.
+Furthermore, the model with the smallest maximum can be selected, though we do not take this specification in this paper.

 One application of this approach is to find common predictors across datasets.
 Assume first that one predictor is common across datasets in the state of nature.
 We then have two specifications: one with the predictor in the model and the other without the predictor.
 A smaller prediction error in the former is an indication that the predictor is common across datasets and a support for the assumption.
 When several specifications share predictors of interest (or several specifications do not share them), a possible approach is to take average potential models, which is reasonable under the squared loss function (see also \citet{miyawaki-maceachern-19}).